PHOTOS: White House celebrates dance for Black History Month

 First Lady Michelle Obama celebrates dance at the White House Black History Month program

 Long before Misty Copeland became a principal dancer in the American Ballet, others paved the way.
-Women like Judith Jamison (Alvin Ailey Dance Company), Debbie Allen (dance legend, actress, producer), Virginia Johnson (Dance Theater of Harlem) and Fatima Robinson (Hip hop dance pioneer, activist) were breaking down barriers of discrimination against minorities with one kick ball change, twirl, or hip thrust at a time.
+Women like Judith Jamison (Alvin Ailey Dance Company), Debbie Allen (dance legend, actress, producer), Virginia Johnson (Dance Theater of Harlem) and Fatima Robinson (Hip hop dance pioneer, activist) were breaking down barriers of discrimination against minorities in dance with one kick ball change, twirl, or hip thrust at a time.
 The collective power and gifts of these dance pioneers is immeasurable and they paid it forward on Feb.
-8 at the White House mentoring and teaching 51 young Black ance enthusiasts from D.C. about life and dance.
+8 at the White House by mentoring and teaching 51 young Black dance enthusiasts from D.C. about life and dance.

 For an hour and a half the East Room was transformed into a dance studio and the rest is history.
 Never before have dancers of various ages and skill levels learned and performed choreography that was taught by legendary dance masters on the spot -- in the White House. ("Dance Moms" has nothing on them!)
-At the same time the history of Black American dance was incorporated in to the presentation.
+At the same time the history of Black American dance was incorporated into the presentation.

 Dance legend Debbie Allen poses with dancers following their performance.
 Photo by Mona Austin